Showing posts with label 1. The Camera. Show all posts

 Final thoughts.

-It's interesting how some forum discussions disappear from DPReview.
-I had a discussion where I said it's obvious to compare the Olympus EM5 II to the Sony A7R5.
-Did you know that the pixel areas of these two cameras are the same?
-That means they have similar "well" (pixel) sizes.
-"Experts" like saying full-frame lenses add more light to the sensor than M43 lenses.
-Most photographers will say that's obvious (lens image circle).
-I suggested that M43 photographers test older OM (FF) lenses to experience the advantages of using Full-Frame lenses with those tiny M43 (A7RV) pixels.
+It is also interesting how some discussions disappear from forums.
+In a conversation, I said it's obvious to compare the Olympus EM5 II to the Sony A7R5.
+Did you know that their pixel areas are identical?
+That means they have similar "well" (pixel) capacities.
+"Experts" like saying full-frame lenses receive more light than M43 lenses.
+Experienced photographers will say that's obvious. (lens image circle) I suggested that M43 photographers should try older OM (film) lenses to experience this more light Full-Frame advantage with their "tiny" EM5 II (A7RV) pixels.

-See this full-frame camera promotion.
-(Promoters say "pixel pitch" for pixel area)
+See this FF camera promotion.
+(Promoters say "pixel pitch" when they discuss pixel area)

 I prepared a collection of my photos from October and November 2024.
 They illustrate the basics of what I discussed in this article.
 The above video has more info about editing these images.